stacks-network/docs/_develop/zero_to_dapp_3_win.md

 3. If the `npm` command is not in your system, <a href="https://www.npmjs.com/get-npm" target="\_blank">install it</a>.

-   Installing the NPM tool can take a several minutes depending on your connection speed.
+   Installing the NPM tool can take several minutes depending on your connection speed.

 ## Overview of the Animal Kingdom DApp

 You are going to build a DApp called AnimalKingdom.
 Animal Kingdom is a DApp for the web.
-Users log into it and create a animal persona that rules over a a specific territory.
+Users log into it and create an animal persona that rules over a specific territory.
 The combination of persona and territory is a kingdom.
 Once you create a kingdom, you can add subjects from other kingdoms.

 The Animal Kingdom interacts with two Blockstack services, the Blockstack Browser (https://browser.blockstack.org) and the Gaia data storage hub (https://hub.blockstack.org/).
 The Blockstack Browser is itself a DApp.
-The storage hub is purely a service without user facing functionality.
+The storage hub is purely a service without user-facing functionality.

 The following table describes the key interactions and screens in the DApp.